Hair Glam Pop Metal

 Numerous LA-based Heavy Metal bands, such as Mötley Crüe, Ratt, and Guns N’ Roses, found a home in the Sunset Strip venues “Whisky a Go Go and The Roxy”.
 Many fans imitated the bands’ attire and hairstyles, and the scene became known as Glam Metal.

-In the early 1990s, the genre began to lose popularity due mainly to the saturation of the style, with hundreds of bands wanting to ride the same wave and making the sound too generic.
+In the early 1990s, the genre began to lose popularity due mainly to its saturation, with hundreds of bands wanting to ride the same wave and making the sound too generic.

-The contrast with the aggressive posture and the stripped-down outfit of grunge and alternative rock, in vogue at the time, turned the term Hair Metal into something derogatory, a fact that, combined with the bands’ heavy and exaggerated wardrobe, ended up forming a negative image about the eighties scene in Los Angeles.
+The contrast with the aggressive posture and stripped-down outfit of grunge and alternative rock, which were in vogue at the time, made the term Hair Metal derogatory.
+This fact, combined with the band’s heavy and exaggerated wardrobe, formed a negative image of the eighties scene in Los Angeles.

 Mötley Crüe was the incarnation of “sex, drugs and Rock n’Roll”.
-The band has a very “rich” past filled with passion, romance, sex and many crazy tours, driving fans around the world delirious with their amazing performances on stage.
+The band has a “rich” past filled with passion, romance, sex and many crazy tours, driving fans worldwide deliriously with their outstanding performances on stage.

-Personally, my favourite “pre-Glam” band is Van Halen.
-In my opinion, they are beyond any classification, and Eddie was a musical genius.
-I also like Quiet Riot with their great “Metal Heath” album.
+Personally, my favourite “pre-glam” band is Van Halen.
+They are beyond any classification, and Eddie was a musical genius.
+I also like Quiet Riot, with their great “Metal Heath” album.